jupyterlab/jupyterlab-latex/README.md

 ## Customization

-The extension defaults to running `xelatex` on the server.
+The extension defaults to running the `xelatex` engine on the server.
 This command may be customized (e.g., to use `pdflatex` instead) by customizing your `jupyter_notebook_config.py` file:

 ```python
 c.LatexConfig.latex_command = 'pdflatex'
 ```
+The above configuration will compile a LaTeX document using the common predefined flags and options such as `-interaction` `-halt-on-error`, `-file-line-error`, `-synctex`.
+For more control over the command sequence, check the Manual Command Arguments configuration.

 The extension defaults to running `bibtex` for generating a bibliography if a `.bib` file is found.
 You can also configure the bibliography command